EmincanY/AI-Agents/HuggingFace-Course/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-# HuggingFace Course Project

-This project is an implementation of various Natural Language Processing (NLP) tasks and models using HuggingFace's Transformers library.
-It features a Gradio-based user interface for easy interaction with different NLP models and functionalities.
+# AI Agent with SmolaGents

+This project implements an AI agent using the SmolaGents library, featuring various custom tools for different functionalities.
+The agent is equipped with a Gradio UI for easy interaction and uses a HuggingFace endpoint for inference.

 ## Features

+- Weather information
+- Currency conversion
-- Text Generation
+- News headlines
-- Sentiment Analysis
+- Wikipedia summaries
-- Named Entity Recognition
-- Question Answering
+- Math expressions
-- Text Summarization
+- Password generation
+- Time zone conversion
+- Web search (DuckDuckGo)
-- Translation
+- Webpage visiting
 - Interactive UI with Gradio

 ## Setup